Experts dissect the argument between the horizontal, diagonal, and Y cut.

 Before we cut into this...

 Pertaining to savouring the ideal sandwich, both appearance and functionality are significant factors.
 Sandwich cutting may seem like a simple task that generally requires a knife, but what if you're in a position where a knife isn't readily available?
 For example, what if you have the Snack Pack Travel-sized Reusable Cutlery Set with you, which comes with a fork and spoon, but no knife?
 Fear not!
-In this blog post, we’ll explore some creative methods to slice sandwich using the tools you have on hand.
+In this blog post, we’ll explore some creative methods to slice a sandwich using the tools you have on hand.

 Humans have been dividing sandwiches into rectangular or triangular half using either a horizontal or diagonal cut for decades, if not centuries.
 With a few notable variations (some individuals don't cut their sandwiches at all, and kids like the double-cut, which yields four squares), this is how it has always been.
 Being fair is very important to me, so I cut my sandwich right in the middle.